Clayton Public Art Commissions

 From 2004 to 2007, Via worked with the City of Clayton, Missouri, the Clayton Art Commission, and the Clayton Sports Wellness and Recreation Commission to manage a public art project for The Center of Clayton, the City’s recreation and community center.
 The resulting artwork is Alice Aycock’s whimsical piece entitled, The Uncertainty of Ground State Fluctuations.

-Most recently, Via worked with the City of Clayton and the Clayton Century Foundation to facilitate the selection of James Surls’ Molecular Bloom with Single Flower for Shaw Park.
-The artwork was installed to celebrate the City’s centennial in 2013.
-It serves as a gateway to the City’s premier park, and is also a visible icon from the central business district
+In 2013, Via worked with the City of Clayton and the Clayton Century Foundation to facilitate the selection of James Surls’ Molecular Bloom with Single Flower for Shaw Park.
+The artwork was installed to celebrate the City’s centennial.
+It serves as a gateway to the City’s premier park, and is also a visible icon from the central business district.